This content is intended for UK healthcare professionals only and has been developed and funded by

 Introduction

-Polycythaemia vera (PV) is a myeloproliferative disorder that causes overproduction of red blood cells and is characterised by high symptom burden, risk of thrombotic events and disease transformation, and shortened life expectancy.1,2
+Polycythaemia vera (PV) is a myeloproliferative disorder that causes overproduction of red blood cells and is characterised by high symptom burden, risk of thrombotic events and disease transformation, and shortened life expectancy.2,3

 Although PV is not curable, it can usually be managed effectively over time with careful supervision.
-The goals of treatment are to control potentially debilitating symptoms and reduce the risk of complications.3
+The goals of treatment are to help control potentially debilitating symptoms and help reduce the

 • lower haematocrit concentration to normal levels (or near-normal levels)